 Here is a chart showing some pertinent numbers and the growth of this effort:

 For the 2019-2020 school year, we will be partnering with Myers Park UMC, Read Charlotte, Promising Pages, and Marie G Davis to be a part of the Read Charlotte Transformation Network.
 This will change our book distribution plans rather dramatically.
 First, rather than concentrating all our efforts on one big book send home at the end of the year, we will help coordinate three book distribution events at Marie G Davis that Read Charlotte calls Book-A-Palooza.
 Scheduled in late October, mid-December (before winter break), and Early April (before spring break), there will be a selection of books from which each child can select 3 .
 At the end of the year, there will be a “Books on Break” event where each child will be able to pick at least 5 books from a wide selection.
-As a part of the Read Charlotte Transformation Network, Promising Pages will be providing books for all 4 events, as well as running the events themselves!
-Park Road will help with the coordination and set-up.
+As a part of the Read Charlotte Transformation Network, Promising Pages will be providing books for all 4 events, as well as running the Books On Break event!
+Park Road will “run” the Book-A-Palooza events.
 And we will supplement the books Promising Pages is providing with high-demand and special interest books.